se.plan#

 Recipe#

-Next go to the Recipe panel.
-Recipe is the base information use by se.plan to compute the restoration suitability index.
-It’s a .json serialized version of all the inputs the user provided in the previous steps.
-It can be shared and reused by other users.
-You need to validate your recipe before proceed to the results.
-By clicking the “Save your recipe” button, all your customization in previous steps are recorded and validated.
+Recipe is the base information used by se.plan to compute the Restoration suitability index, which is a .json serialized version of all user-provided inputs in the previous steps that can be shared and reused by other users.

 Validate recipe#